ps5gentoo/ps5-linux-loader/README.md

   - A: Via a Bluetooth dongle.
 Built-in Bluetooth is not yet supported.
 - Q: What resolutions and refresh rates are supported?
   - A: 1080p, 1440p and 2160p at 60Hz are broadly supported.
 1440p@120Hz has been the only confirmed working on the DELL S3225QC yet.
 120Hz or 30Hz may be added in the future.
+- Q: After reboot, I get a "Repairing" screen and "Your PS5 wasn't turned off properly." screen.
+Is that normal?
+  - A: Yes, and it's harmless.

 ## Tips and tricks